-At the end of the cycle, the TNC merely moves the tool in the tool axis back to the starting position; no positioning is performed in the machining plane.
+At the end of the cycle, the TNC only returns the tool to the starting position in the tool axis, but not in the machining plane.

 Enter in MP7441 bit 2 whether the TNC should output an error message (bit 2=1) or not (bit 2=0) if a positive depth is entered.